jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 #### How to emulate in PCSX2

-You need to have a USB Webcam connected or an integrated.
+You need to have a `USB Webcam` connected or an `Integrated Webcam`.

 - Open `RetroDECK Configurator`
 - Open `PCSX2`